hai-vr/documentation/docs/products/animation-viewer.md

 <HaiTag isUniversal={true} />
 </HaiTags>

-*Animation Viewer* lets you preview animations in the Project view browser.
+*Animation Viewer* lets you preview animations in the Project view browser, and [the CTRL-K Search window](#ctrl-k-search-window).

 :::tip
 This does not require VRChat to run.
 It has been tested to work on Unity 2019, and should work on newer versions.